What Is Programmatic Advertising | What Is Programmatic Marketing?

 Private marketplaces, as the name implies, offer advertising inventory to select advertisers in a private setting rather than on the open market.
 Premium publishers, such as the New York Times or Forbes, use this type of exclusive media purchasing when they want more control over the kinds of ads they show on their sites.

-The 5 Benefits of Programmatic Advertising
+The 5 Benefits of Programmatic Marketing

 Automation speeds up the process of buying and displaying ads online.
-With programmatic advertising, you’ll get to see your results come to life immediately.
+You’ll get to see your results come to life immediately.
 Once the ad placements are purchased and the design work is complete, you can start generating new clicks or purchases right away.
 No more insertion orders required—the technology that powers programmatic does the heavy lifting for you, so you can reach your target audience when and where they are ready to buy.
 Even better, you aren’t wasting your ad impressions on people that aren’t in your target audience, so your advertising dollars go farther.

 2. Measurement in Real-Time

-Programmatic advertising allows you to make adjustments to your campaigns at any point, in real-time.
+Programmatic ad buying allows you to make adjustments to your campaigns at any point, in real-time.
 At the beginning of the flight, you can start out your campaigns by casting a wide net—targeting your ads to a much broader audience while testing theories around what your ideal audience might be.
 Once you’ve determined the perfect target audience, you can adjust these restrictions before the flight ends to improve campaign performance.

 3. Increased Reach

-Through programmatic advertising, you can easily determine the specific audience you want to reach using a wealth of online data.
+Through programmatic ads, you can easily determine the specific audience you want to reach using a wealth of online data.
 Rather than trying to reach soccer fans on a sports website or page specifically, you can build an audience of soccer fans and reach them across hundreds of websites, wherever they happen to be online.
 You can stretch your audience as far as your budget allows with programmatic advertising, reaching almost any consumer on the internet.

 5. A Variety of Channels